zlhshn/movie_search/README.md

 ## Description
-In this project, I added the functions of filtering movies by category and filtering by both category and search value using React.
+This project used filtering movies by category and filtering by both category and search value.

 ## Project Link